Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Introduction

+The main contributions of this work can be summarized as follows: \begin{itemize} \item We provide an overview and discussion of the \gls{wab} architecture as a key enabler for mobility-aware and vehicular mobile base station deployments. \item We present, to the best of our knowledge, the first physical implementation of the \gls{wab} architecture, realizing a complete multi-band testbed that combines a commercial FR2 wireless backhaul with an FR1 access segment based on open-source software. \item We experimentally validate the proposed system in realistic urban vehicular and \gls{o2i} scenarios, demonstrating robust connectivity under mobility and improved performance in challenging propagation conditions. \end{itemize}

 The remainder of this paper is organized as follows.
+Section~\ref{sec:background} reviews the related work.
 Section~\ref{sec:wab} outlines the \gls{wab} architecture and its fundamental operations.
 Section~\ref{sec:testbed} details the proposed multi-band testbed and its main components.
 Section~\ref{sec:validation} presents the experimental campaign and discusses the obtained results.
 Finally, Section~\ref{sec:conclusion} concludes the paper and highlights future research directions.